tjaartvdwalt/bitbucket.el/README.md

 ## Authentication ##

-Currently the Basic Authentication scheme is supported.
+Basic Authentication is supported.

-The token is created by base64 encoding your username and password.
+The access token is created by base64 encoding your username and password.
 In emacs you can do this with the following code.

 ```lisp
 (base64-encode-string
    (concat "username" ":" "password"))
 ```

-(If you are using 2-factor-authentication, set a app password, and use that instead of the user password.)
+(If you are using 2-factor-authentication, set an app password, and use that instead of the user password.)

 You can apply the token programmatically: